yugabyte/yugabyte-db/docs/content/preview/faq/smart-drivers-faq.md

 ### What is a smart driver?

 Think of smart drivers as PostgreSQL drivers with the addition of "smart" features that take advantage of the distributed nature of YugabyteDB.
-Depending on how it is configured, a smart driver intelligently distributes application connections across the nodes and regions of a YugabyteDB cluster, providing lower latencies and preventing hot nodes.
+A smart driver intelligently distributes application connections across the nodes and regions of a YugabyteDB cluster, without the need for external load balancers.
+Balanced connections provide lower latencies and prevent hot nodes.
 For more information, refer to [YugabyteDB smart drivers for YSQL](../../drivers-orms/smart-drivers/).

 ### Why do I need connection load balancing?